alpdias/calculos-trabalhistas/README.md

 <strong>Note:</strong>

 * The script presents syntax errors with color codes when executed in the Python IDE, the project was developed with 100% of its functions in the VSCode IDE (it can also be executed in the command terminal, without problems).
 The code contains commands specific to the Windows system (when using the 'os' library), be aware of this if errors occur when running the script on another system.

-* This project was made in 2019 so probably the calculations are out of date.

 ----------------------------------------------------------------------------------------------------------------------------------------